The 2015–16 Budget is part of the Commonwealth Government’s plan to build a strong, safe and prosperous future for all Australians.

 New measures will focus on making job seekers more employable, reducing the costs of taking on new staff, and bringing job seekers and employers together.

-The Growing Jobs and Small Business package will assist employers to employ young Australians.
+The Growing Jobs and Small Business package will assist employers to grow and to employ young job seekers, mature workers, parents and the long-term unemployed.